 *Being bored is a wonderful thing.
 Don’t get me wrong.
 Boredom happens a lot at our house.
 I like to pair it with buckets of laundry and a little healthy conversation.
 Now…back to the fun stuff…

 Happy summer, everybody!
-Now stick out your chest, look Mother Nature in the face and boast, “Three months of sunshine?
-Watch this, girlfriend.”
+Now stick out your chest, look Mother Nature in the face and boast, “Only three months of sunshine?
+Hold my beer, girlfriend.”

 1. GO STRAWBERRY PICKING

 This is first because it happens fast.
 Strawberry season takes place in June and July.
 The warmer the spring, the earlier the berries are ready for picking.
 This is a fun and easy adventure for families of all ages, including the very young.
 Pick a sunny day, a favorite orchard and start Pinteresting some strawberry gloriousness.
-It’s a relaxing and delicious way to spend a summer day with the kiddos.
-Some of our favorite orchards include: Afton Apple Orchard (Hastings), Pine Tree Apple Orchard (White Bear Lake), Berry Hill Farm (Anoka), and Anderson Berry Farm (Isanti).
+It’s a relaxing and delicious way to spend a summer morning with the kiddos.
+Some of our favorite orchards include: Afton Apple Orchard (Hastings), Pine Tree Apple Orchard (White Bear Lake), The Strawberry Basket (Monticello), and Pleasant Valley Orchard (Shafer).

 2. VISIT FAWN DOE ROSA

-This place is, like, magical in the eyes of my children.
+Fawn Doe Rosa Wildlife Educational Park in St. Croix Falls has always been like pure magic in the eyes of my children.
 The big lake, the hyperactive goats, the deer that walk right up to you and nibble food out of your hand.
 It’s a childhood favorite that’s been around since well before our childhoods, so – just like crimpers and Joey McIntyre – you better believe this place will make YOU feel magical too.
-The road trip to Taylors Falls will be so worth it.
+The road trip to Taylors Falls will be so worth it too.
+I have a full post on Fawn Doe Rosa and Taylors Falls if you want more info.

 3. SEE A DRIVE-IN MOVIE

 Gosh, I love a good splash pad.
-Just feels like there’s less anxiety than a pool with just the same ability to cool off.
-Our favorite splash pads are: Central Park (Maple Grove), Round Lake (Eden Prairie), and Nicollet Commons (Burnsville).
-My friends at Family Fun Twin Cities have an awesome list available with even more of these fantastic little water havens.
+Just feels like there’s less anxiety than a pool with the same ability to cool off and the cost is lower (and many times, plain old FREE).
+Our family favorite splash pads are: Central Park (Maple Grove), Round Lake (Eden Prairie), Oak Hill (Saint Louis Park) and Nicollet Commons (Burnsville).
+My friends at Family Fun Twin Cities have an awesome list available with even more of these fantastic little water havens around the Twin Cities.

 5. SLEEP IN A TENT